Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ChannelMergeStrategy"

-Re-exports all named exports from the "effect/ChannelMergeStrategy" module as "ChannelMergeStrategy".
+Re-exports all named exports from the "effect/ChannelMergeStrategy" module as `ChannelMergeStrategy`.

 **Signature**